A Cumulative Ordered Spike-and-Slab Prior for Adaptive Dimension Selection in Joint Latent Space Models

 \subsection{French Financial Elites Network}

-First we analyze the French financial elites dataset, originally collected by \cite{kadushin1995friendship} to study social connections among top financial leaders during the final years of France's Socialist government.
-This dataset has also been analyzed by \cite{wang2023joint}.
-The dataset comprises a friendship network among 28 financial elites.
-An edge indicates a friendship, and the network density is 0.168.
-We incorporate 13 binary node attributes detailing education (\enquote{Science Po}, \enquote{Polytechnique}, \enquote{Ecole Nationale d’Administration} [ENA]), career (\enquote{Inspection General de Finance} [IGF], \enquote{Cabinet}), social class (\enquote{Social Register}, \enquote{Father Status}, \enquote{particule}), political alignment (\enquote{Socialist}, \enquote{Capitalist}), and \enquote{Age}, which is associated with class in this context.
+Our first application analyzes the French Financial Elites dataset, originally collected by \cite{kadushin1995friendship} to study social connections within top financial circles during the final years of France's Socialist government.
+We obtained the processed version of this dataset from the \texttt{jlsm} R package \citep{Wang2021jlsm}, which has also served as the empirical basis in \cite{wang2022modeling} and \cite{wang2023joint}.
+We use it here to provide a direct, equitable comparison with these existing JLSM approaches on a common benchmark.
+The dataset comprises a friendship network among 28 prominent financial elites (network density 0.168) together with 13 binary node attributes covering education, career, social class, and political alignment.
+Notable among these attributes are affiliation with the \'Ecole Nationale d'Administration (ENA) and inclusion in the Social Register, which are primary markers of elite status in the French context.
+A full description of the variables is provided in \cite{kadushin1995friendship} and \cite{wang2023joint}.

 To determine the optimal number of latent dimensions, we compared the performance of our proposed COSS prior against standard model selection techniques by fitting the JLSM 100 times under various specifications.
 First, we employed our proposed approach, using the COSS prior with a truncation level of $k=5$, allowing the effective dimension to be automatically inferred from $\{1, 2, 3, 4\}$.
 Second, we fitted the JLSM using a standard normal prior for the latent positions and selected the dimension based on AIC, BIC, 5-fold CV, and CV 1-SE rule (5-fold CV 1-SE).
 For the CV, the dimension was estimated by maximizing the average held-out conditional likelihood.